MatthewWildenradt/openflights/PROPOSAL.md

 FINAL PROJECT PROPOSAL
 (padhi3-miw3-jorteg38-wpark26)

+Leading Questions:
+What is the shortest available route between two given airports?
+What the the most central aiport relative to >=2 other airports?

  Our intention is to use the OpenFlights data sets “airports.dat” and “routes.dat” to create a directed and weighted graph of all of the airports and the routes between them, weighted by the distance from one airport to the other.
 We will implement a BFS traversal along with Djikstra's algorithm and betweenness centrality mapping to determine the best way to get from one location to another, and the ideal place to be if one wanted to visit a selection of different locations from that point.
 In other words, the end result will be intended to produce answers to two very specific problem, finding the ideal path, and finding the ideal location.